Omego-Obinna/Risk-and-Adversary-Advantage/README.md

 Dr Obinna Omego
 a.omego@kingston.ac.uk, omegoobinna@gmail.com

-We hope these simulations assist in exploring various strategic scenarios and enhance the reproducibility of your research!
+I hope these simulations assist in exploring various strategic scenarios and enhance the reproducibility of your research!